zio/zio/docs/guides/migrate/migration-guide.md

 }
 ```

-ZIO Logging calculates the running duration of that span and includes that in the logging data corresponding to its span label.
+ZIO Logging calculates the running duration of that span, and includes that in the logging data associating to its span label.

 ### Compile-time Execution Tracing

-ZIO 1.x's execution trace is not as useful as it could be because it contains tracing information for internal ZIO operators that is not helpful to the user is understanding where in their code an error occurred.
+ZIO 1.x's execution trace is not as useful as it could be, because it contains tracing information for internal ZIO operators that is not very helpful, when trying to understand, where an error occurred.

-Let's say we have the following application, in ZIO 1.x:
+Let's say we have the following application in ZIO 1.x:

 ```scala
 import zio._